Ship Schema Changes Without Downtime

 Whether you're working with PostgreSQL, MySQL, or a managed cloud database, the same five-phase lifecycle applies: Prepare → Deploy → Backfill → Verify → Rollback & Contraction.
 Each phase has distinct safety requirements, and skipping any one of them increases risk.

-The content is organized into three areas: foundational migration principles and tooling, ORM-specific workflows, and advanced zero-downtime evolution patterns.
+The content is organized into four areas: foundational migration principles and tooling, ORM-specific workflows, advanced zero-downtime evolution patterns, and automating it all in CI/CD.
 Use the cards below to navigate by your current challenge.